nimroddanielmaayan/chrome-extensions/notes.md

 - The project is an extension that contacts an API and retrievs weather data.
 It has several basic features like:

   - Storing the current city and other favorite cities
   - Selecting text and retrieving the weather written in that text (or returning an error if invalid)
   - Injecting a floating frame with the weather into the current webpage

+- It has only a front end (no back end), and the FE stack is: React, Material UI, TS

 ## Section 7: (skipped for now)